KhOlga/ogr-package/README.md

 ## Installation

+First, you should create a new Laravel application, configure your database, and run your database migrations.

+Once you have created a new Laravel application, you may install OgrPackage for Laravel using Composer:

+`composer require okh/ogr-package`

 You may publish this package config-file executing the next command:

 `php artisan vendor:publish --tag=ogr-config`

+`php artisan vendor:publish --tag=ogr-migrations`

-Add next configuration to .env-file
+Add next configuration to .env file

 `GRAVATAR_API_HOST=`

 `OGR_PACKAGE_FILE_PATH=`

 `OGR_PACKAGE_FILE_NAME=`

 ## License